Countries’ climate pledges built on flawed data, Post investigation finds

 Australia is removing substantial carbon dioxide emissions from megafires, which have worsened due to climate change, from its annual totals.
 A study by Ciais and his colleagues found that the country also underreported its 2016 emissions of nitrous oxide gas, a powerful warming agent that principally comes from farming, by a factor of four to seven.

-Drawing on emissions measurements from the Food and Agriculture Organization, The Post found a similar gap: three times as much nitrous oxide than Australia’s reports to the United Nations.
+Drawing on emissions data from the Food and Agriculture Organization, The Post found a similar gap: three times as much nitrous oxide as Australia’s reports to the United Nations.

 Australia’s Department of Industry, Science, Energy and Resources disputed the idea that it is not including wildfires’ carbon emissions, saying in a statement it uses “a smoothing process … designed to draw out trends in anthropogenic net emissions” from its forests over time.